ivsall2012/AHLocalFun/README.md

 Pay attention to the top of the screen.
 There are two layers on the map: one is “Small” level which shows posts within 1.5 miles centered to you, the other “huge” level is for posts within 3 miles.
 And those two levels don’t share same posts.

-When I was recording the video, I couldn't hear the audio either from my phone or computer.
-So at some point, the audio might sound cut off.
-While playing, you can press empty area of the screen to dismiss, which you can't see this press-to-dimiss in the video.

 This demo is showing you the debug version which can generate fake datas: https://youtu.be/N16goXMKiAc (3 minutes)

 ### A Few Words